Piposh: Rest of the series (2000–04)

 Piposh 3D was the series' first foray into 3D graphics, after using traditional animation for the previous games; this title was directed by Roy Lazarowitz.
 By this point the developers had grown tired of their distributor and sought to use Indogram, which represented fewer games and could therefore invest more time into each.
 It was developed using the A5 engine, which Guillotine had purchased specifically for this title.
 2004 saw the English release of Piposh entitled Piposh Holywood, which was to be published by The Phantom after Phantom Entertainment bought the distribution rights electronically.
 Ynet noted that if successful, it would have been a notable achievement for the industry, seeing the first Israeli video game released on console, but noting the unclear outcome of this venture.
-Guillotine had aimed to translate their first Piposh game to break it into the international market, however the text and dubbing translations became an astronomical task due to the original game having a badly-constructed programming interface.
+Guillotine had aimed to translate their first Piposh game to break it into the international market, but the text and dubbing translations became an astronomical task due to the original game having a badly-constructed programming interface.
 The foreign adaption of the first game is known worldwide by its English title.
 The games were not intended to meet the technological standards of the global industry, particularly in terms of graphics.
 They were not targeted at a worldwide audience, instead appealing to Israeli teenagers who were not necessarily gamers, but who wanted immature content with cultural references they would understand.
 Haaretz contends that despite the development team tapping into the minds of local youth, the rampant pirate copying phenomenon prevented them from making a living of their games.